Rose Essential Oil

 2/5 Evidence Score

-Active Compound Monoterpene alcohols citronellol, geraniol, nerol, and phenylethyl alcohol, along with stearoptene fractions and minor sesquiterpenes characteristic of Rosa damascena petal oil.
+Active Compound Monoterpene alcohols citronellol, geraniol, nerol, and phenylethyl alcohol, plus stearoptene fractions and minor sesquiterpenes characteristic of Rosa damascena petal oil.

 Benefits